jplattel/jplattel.nl/content/post/2022-08-02-a-brief-history-of-wearable-keyboards.md

 ### [A patent for sewing keys into fabric](https://patentimages.storage.googleapis.com/1e/29/29/012ec271a99059/US20020084989A1.pdf) _(2002)_

-An interesting ideas to make keyboarda wearable.
+An interesting ideas to make keyboard wearable.
 Although it would be pretty uncomfortable to wear over longer periods...
 And how would you wash the pants if they had keys?!

 ### [Yet Another One-hand Keyboard](http://www.chordite.com/) _(2007)_